-Cincinnati, Ohio, founded in 1788, is the most populous city in Hamilton County and the third-largest in Ohio, with a population of 309,317 in 2020.
-Situated at the confluence of the Licking and Ohio Rivers, it serves as the economic and cultural center of the Cincinnati metropolitan area, which is the largest in Ohio with over 2.3 million residents.
+Cincinnati, Ohio, founded in 1788, is the most populous city in Hamilton County and the third-largest in Ohio, with a population of 309,317 as of 2020.
+Situated at the confluence of the Licking and Ohio rivers, it serves as the economic and cultural center of the Cincinnati metropolitan area, which is the most populous in Ohio and the 30th-largest in the US, boasting over 2.3 million residents.

 By 1900, more than 60 percent of Cincinnati's population was of Prussian background.

-In 1903, the Ingalls Building was completed in Cincinnati as one of the ambitious projects undertaken at the beginning of the 20th century.
+In 1903, the Ingalls Building was completed in Cincinnati, marking an early ambitious project in the 20th century.

 In 1911, the Cincinnati Park Board was established with the purchase of 168 acres of land.

-Starting with Ashtabula in 1915, several major cities in Ohio adopted the proportional representation and single transferable voting electoral system.
+Starting with Ashtabula in 1915, several major cities in Ohio adopted this electoral system, which had the practical effect of reducing ward boss and political party power.

-In 1917, Cincinnati citizens voted to spend $6 million (approximately $119 million in 2024) to build the Cincinnati Subway.
+In 1917, citizens voted to spend $6 million to build the Cincinnati Subway.

-World War I delayed the commencement of Cincinnati Subway construction until 1920.
+World War I delayed commencement of the Cincinnati Subway's construction until 1920.

-On April 1, 1922, the Ohio flood stage at Cincinnati was officially set at 52 feet (16 m), as measured from the John A. Roebling Suspension Bridge.
+On April 1, 1922, the Ohio flood stage at Cincinnati was officially set at 52 feet, as measured from the John A. Roebling Suspension Bridge.

-In 1923, a reform movement led by Murray Seasongood arose which ended machine rule.
+In 1923, a reform movement arose which ended machine rule, led by Murray Seasongood.

-In 1924, the Charter Committee used ballot initiatives to replace the ward system with the current at-large system.
+In 1924, ballot initiatives were used to replace the ward system with the current at-large system, resulting in a smaller council hiring a professional city manager.

-Prior to 1924, city council members were elected through a system of wards which was subject to corruption.
-In 1924, the ward system was ended due to partisan rule.
+Prior to 1924, Cincinnati city council members were elected through a system of wards, which was then changed due to corruption from partisan rule.

-Construction of the Cincinnati Subway stalled after the Wall Street Crash of 1929.
+Cincinnati Subway's construction stalled after the Wall Street Crash of 1929.

-In 1939, the Contemporary Arts Center was established in Cincinnati as one of the first contemporary art institutions in the country.
+The Contemporary Arts Center was established in Cincinnati in 1939 as one of the first contemporary art institutions in the country.

 In 1950, Cincinnati reached its peak population of 503,998.

-In 1951, WCET channel 48 (now known as CET) became the United States' oldest licensed public television station, holding License #1.
+In 1951, WCET channel 48, now known as CET, received License #1, becoming the United States' oldest licensed public television station.

 In 1955, Gerald Porter founded The Cincinnati Herald, a weekly African American newspaper.

-In 1956, the Cincinnati skyline was prominently featured in the opening and closing sequences of the CBS/ABC daytime drama, "The Edge of Night", serving as a stand-in for the show's setting, Monticello.
+From 1956, the Cincinnati skyline was prominently featured in the opening and closing sequences of the CBS/ABC daytime drama "The Edge of Night", serving as the stand-in for the show's setting, Monticello.

 From 1924 to 1957, the council was elected by proportional representation and single transferable voting.

-In 1957, overturning that charter, all candidates had to run in a single race for the nine city council positions.
+In 1957, overturning the charter meant all candidates had to run in a single race for the nine city council positions.

 In 1957, the Cincinnati Royals competed in the National Basketball Association.